 Top Picture: BMP is flooded more than 48 hours after an average rain event.
-Requires maintenance to unclos maintenance to unclog the outlet structure.
+Requires maintenance to unclog the outlet structure.

 Bottom Picture: No signs of flooding more than 48 hours after an average rain event.

 Top and Bottom Picture: No signs of vehicle, equipment, or pedestrian damage.